burningion/distributed-tracing-with-apm-workshop/README.md

 You can then hit the API at `http://localhost:5000/status` and `http://localhost:5000/add_sensor` and look at your Datadog traces to see the distributed traces.

 For the frontend image above, you'll need to run the single-page-frontend app, outside of the Docker containers.
-(Also a WIP, **not** hooked up yet.)
+(Also a WIP, **not __totally__** hooked up yet.)
 It's done via a:

 ```bash
 $ npm install
 $ npm start
 ```

+The frontend will communicate with the front layer API, and display and visualize the rest of the system microservices status.

 # Ideas for Live Debugging via Tracing